Giants - Reds Prediction, Odds, Pick, How To Watch

-The San Francisco Giants and Cincinnati Reds continue their series today, as they finish yesterday's game and we preview the nightcap.
+The San Francisco Giants go for the sweep of the Cincinnati Reds today.
 It is time to continue our MLB odds series with a Giants-Reds prediction, pick, and how to watch.

-Yesterday saw the Giants and Reds start their game, but not be able to finish it.
-The rain ended the game early.
-The Reds opened the scoring in the first with a Matt McLain solo home run off of Logan Webb.
-The Giants struck back in the third though, with an Austin Slater solo home run to tie things up.
-The two starting pitchers were performing well, as Brandon Williamson gave up just his fourth hit of the day in the sixth inning, a solo home run to Wilmer Flores that gave the Giants a 2-1 lead.
+Yesterday saw the Giants and Reds finish two games.
+First, the tarps came out in with one out in the bottom of the eighth in Monday's game.
+The Giants had runners at second and third when the rain delay hit.
+They were unable to capitalize though, and the game went to extra innings.
+In the tenth, Joc Pederson led off with a pinch-hit double that scored a run, and then he scored two batters later on a fielder's choice.
+Then a wild game with tons of runs ensued in the full evening game.
+Wilmer Flores hit a home run in the first inning for the Giants, but it was answered by a Jake Fraley two-run shot in the bottom of the first.
+The Reds added two more in the second on a Will Benson home run to take a 4-1 lead.

-In the bottom of the seventh, Jonathan India got his third hit of the day, hitting a solo home run off Logan Webb.
-India had been in a long slump at the plate, but it was his third hit of the day.
-Webb gave up just four hits in seven innings, three of them to India.
-India is currently just a triple shy of the cycle in this game.
-The tarps came out in with one out in the bottom of the eight.
-The Giants have runners at second and third when the rain delay hit.
-After just under two hours, the game was suspended. the two teams will resume the game in the bottom of the eighth at 5:40 PM ET before starting this affair at 7:10 PM ET.
+Flores answered back though.
+He hit his second home run of the game, a three-run shot to tie the game in the top of the third.
+Scoring resumed in the top of the fifth with hits from Michael Conforto and Mike Yastrzemski that scored three runs and gave the Giants a 7-5 lead.
+Then in the bottom of the fifth, rookie Christian Encarnacion-Strand hit his first career home run, driving in Matt McClain and fellow rookie Elly De La Cruz.
+The lead would not last long, as Flores sacrificed into a double play that scored a run.
+The Giants added three more in the Top of the seventh, and Joey Votto answered with a two-run home run in the bottom of the inning, but it was not enough as the Reds fell.

 Here are the Giants-Reds MLB odds, courtesy of FanDuel.